rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 On the MeluXina EuroHPC supercomputer [54]_
 -------------------------------------------

 Summer 2024, the author was granted the opportunity to use the large memory HPC resources of the MeluXina EuroHPC supercomputer [55]_  (https://www.luxprovide.lu/meluxina/).
-Large memory nodes on this HPC platform offer a large RAM for particularly demanding workloads.
-Each large memory node is composed of 2 AMD Rome CPUs (64 core @ 2.6 GHz, 256HT cores total), has 4 TB of memory (4096 GB) and 1.92 TB of local storage.
+Computing nodes on this HPC platform offer a large RAM for particularly demanding workloads.
+Each node is composed of 2 AMD Rome CPUs (64 core @ 2.6 GHz, 256HT cores total), has 4 TB of memory (4096 GB) and 1.92 TB of local storage.

 Following timings could be achieved with a specially designed *cQuantilesRankingDigraphs.pyx* module when q-tiling and ranking multiple incommensurable performance records of 21 criteria assessing three decision objectives, namely economic, environmental and societal aspects (see table below).

-.. table:: EUROHPC MeluXina Ranking Performance Records (Summer 2024)
+.. table:: EuroHPC MeluXina Ranking Performance Records (Summer 2024)

    ============ =========== ===== ========= ========= ========= ========
     digraph      relation     q    fill      nbr of    nbr of    run